GovReady/govready-q/Schema.md

 	version: 1
 	instance-name: "Module for {{q1}}"
 	invitation-message: "Can you tell me about {{question.text}} and let me know when you are done?"
+	icon: app.png

 The `type` field is set to `project` just when the Module is to be offered to users when they start a new Project. (`system-project` is used for project-like modules that are system controlled and not offered to the user.)

 The `version` field is used only to force changes in the specification to be considered incompatible with any existing user answers (see Updating Modules).

 The `instance-name` is a template to generate a dynamic title for in-progress and completed modules.
 The `instance-name` is rendered like other Module documents but it is always specified in `text` format (see Documents).

+For modules that define the root of an application, `icon` specifies a static asset (in the `assets` directory) to use as an application icon.

 In addition, a Module must have an `introduction` document and a list of one or more `output` documents.
 For example: